TimeDelta/auto-psych-nosology/README.md

 Facing that requirement head-on will make downstream alignment to HiTOP/RDoC more meaningful because any correspondence will rest on structure inferred from symptoms, biomarkers, and interventions rather than residual DSM/ICD vocabulary.
 An ablation study to test the effects of removing hyperparameters and their associated functionality would be the next most worthwhile area for future work so that it can be determined whether some hyperparameters can be safely removed.
 The next most important step for future work is running the stability test with a higher number of bootstrap samples.
-Finally, validating the learned clusters against external datasets (clinical cohorts, genomic assays) to determine their effectiveness in clinical appliications is an important next step.
+The final step would be validating the learned clusters against external datasets (clinical cohorts, genomic assays) to determine their effectiveness in clinical applications.
 Addressing these constraints will clarify whether graph-based compression can support a durable, continuously updating psychiatric nosology.

 ## Abbreviations